Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv/editing/applying_image.rst

    The Material panel with activated Face Textures button.

-An alternate way is to set up a Face Textures Material as shown.
+An alternative way is to set up a Face Textures Material as shown.
 To do so, with the Properties editor displayed, press :kbd:`F5` to display the Shader Buttons.
 In the Properties editor, Material settings, click *Add New* material.